 - No repeat sales

-- Long sales cycles
+- Lengthy sales cycles

-- No word-of-mouth advertising
+- Lack of word-of-mouth advertising

 - Difficulty attracting media attention